-Mandarin is our Year 4, 5 and 6 class for children aged between 8 and 11, led by Miss Griffiths.
+Mandarin is our Year 4, 5 and 6 class for children aged between 8 and 11, led by Miss Griffiths and Miss Oliver.
 Children in Mandarin work from the Key Stage 2 curriculum.
 Detailed assessment and streaming is key to ensuring that every child is working at the right level, and that attainment targets are sufficiently challenging to ensure high standards and good progress for all children.
 Children in Mandarin are assigned to Green, Red, Blue or Purple group, and homework and class work is set at the right level for your child, with the most able students given the opportunity to drawn on more advanced aspects of the curriculum.

 Rewards and incentives

 We use the individual merit reward system to motivate children to behave well, try their best and focus on the quality of their work.
 Good work or good behaviour is rewarded by a merit point, which the children collect to achieve certificates for every 50 merits earned, and a prize off our prize table after every 100 merits earned.
 We also have Friday reward time where children can choose an activity to take part in and each week a Class Star is chosen for our achievement assembly.
 Teacher Awards and Headteacher Awards are also given out by teachers; children will receive a certificate in assembly on Friday and their parents are invited to come along and see their amazing work.